LuccaHellriegel/ProbLogicClassifier/README.md

 ### Learn what a definition is

-* Extract feature representation from sentences via sklearn's CountVectorizer
+* Extract feature representation (matrix of word counts) from sentences via sklearn's [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html)
 * Sample propositional logic expressions based on its ability to explain the training sentences
 * Use rejection sampling to find expression that classifies the test data best